arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/dependencyinjection/README.md

 ## Using DI to inject any object

-Nnow that you know how to define new types to declare multiple dependencies, and add fields to prevent collision between typeclasses in the same hierarchy, what prevents you from adding arbitrary data to any fields of the type?
+Now that you know how to define new types to declare multiple dependencies, and add fields to prevent collision between typeclasses in the same hierarchy, what prevents you from adding arbitrary data to any fields of the type?
 Well, the answer is nothing :D

 Let's grab one of our previous examples and refactor it